Lay3r8/sphinx-example/README.md

 # Sphinx Example
-This is a very simple example of how to autogenerate Google style docs from code using Sphinx with autodoc and napoleon extensions.
+This is a very simple example of how to autogenerate Google style docs from code using Sphinx with autodoc and napoleon extensions on a Linux machine.

 ## Installation
 ```bash